v-cakoll/docs.it-it/docs/visual-basic/programming-guide/com-interop/walkthrough-implementing-inheritance-with-com-objects.md

 - inheritance [Visual Basic], walkthroughs
 - derived classes [Visual Basic], COM reusability ms.assetid: f8e7263a-de13-48d1-b67c-ca1adf3544d9
-ms.openlocfilehash: 7cbf71d7a2bbd1e94864e785894fdea41d522486
+ms.openlocfilehash: 209e1005b9f944bf4883e8406031fb17d4d60df1
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71053343"
+ms.locfileid: "74347991"
 ---
-# <a name="walkthrough-implementing-inheritance-with-com-objects-visual-basic"></a>Procedura dettagliata: Implementazione dell'ereditarietà con gli oggetti COM (Visual Basic)
+# <a name="walkthrough-implementing-inheritance-with-com-objects-visual-basic"></a>Procedura dettagliata: implementazione dell'ereditarietà con gli oggetti COM (Visual Basic)

-È possibile derivare Visual Basic classi `Public` da classi negli oggetti com, anche quelle create nelle versioni precedenti di Visual Basic.
-Le proprietà e i metodi delle classi ereditate dagli oggetti COM possono essere sottoposti a override o sottoposti a overload come le proprietà e i metodi di qualsiasi altra classe di base possono essere sostituiti o sottoposti a overload.
-L'ereditarietà dagli oggetti COM è utile quando si dispone di una libreria di classi esistente che non si desidera ricompilare.
+You can derive Visual Basic classes from `Public` classes in COM objects, even those created in earlier versions of Visual Basic.
+The properties and methods of classes inherited from COM objects can be overridden or overloaded just as properties and methods of any other base class can be overridden or overloaded.
+Inheritance from COM objects is useful when you have an existing class library that you do not want to recompile.

-Nella procedura seguente viene illustrato come utilizzare Visual Basic 6,0 per creare un oggetto COM contenente una classe e quindi utilizzarlo come classe base.
+The following procedure shows how to use Visual Basic 6.0 to create a COM object that contains a class, and then use it as a base class.

 [!INCLUDE[note_settings_general](~/includes/note-settings-general-md.md)]

-## <a name="to-build-the-com-object-that-is-used-in-this-walkthrough"></a>Per compilare l'oggetto COM utilizzato in questa procedura dettagliata
+## <a name="to-build-the-com-object-that-is-used-in-this-walkthrough"></a>To build the COM object that is used in this walkthrough

-1. In Visual Basic 6,0 aprire un nuovo progetto di DLL ActiveX.
-Viene creato un `Project1` progetto denominato.
-Dispone di una classe denominata `Class1`.
+1. In Visual Basic 6.0, open a new ActiveX DLL project.
+A project named `Project1` is created.
+It has a class named `Class1`.

-2. In **Esplora progetti**fare clic con il pulsante destro del mouse su **Project1**e quindi scegliere **Proprietà Project1**.
-Verrà visualizzata la finestra di dialogo **Proprietà progetto** .
+2. In the **Project Explorer**, right-click **Project1**, and then click **Project1 Properties**.
+The **Project Properties** dialog box is displayed.

-3. Nella scheda **generale** della finestra di dialogo **Proprietà progetto** modificare il nome del progetto digitando `ComObject1` nel campo **nome progetto** .
+3. On the **General** tab of the **Project Properties** dialog box, change the project name by typing `ComObject1` in the **Project Name** field.

-4. In **Esplora progetti**fare clic con il pulsante `Class1`destro del mouse su, quindi scegliere **Proprietà**.
-Viene visualizzata la finestra **Proprietà** per la classe.
+4. In the **Project Explorer**, right-click `Class1`, and then click **Properties**.
+The **Properties** window for the class is displayed.

-5. Modificare la `Name` proprietà in `MathFunctions`.
+5. Change the `Name` property to `MathFunctions`.

-6. In **Esplora progetti**fare clic con il pulsante `MathFunctions`destro del mouse su, quindi scegliere **Visualizza codice**.
-Viene visualizzato l' **editor di codice** .
+6. In the **Project Explorer**, right-click `MathFunctions`, and then click **View Code**.
+The **Code Editor** is displayed.

-7. Aggiungere una variabile locale per conservare il valore della proprietà:
+7. Add a local variable to hold the property value:

     ```vb
     ' Local variable to hold property value
     Private mvarProp1 As Integer
     ```

-8. Aggiungere routine `Let` `Get` di proprietà e proprietà:
+8. Add Property `Let` and Property `Get` property procedures:

     ```vb
     Public Property Let Prop1(ByVal vData As Integer)